 Postural orthostatic tachycardia syndrome, more commonly referred to as POTS, is a condition that you will sometimes find in patients with post-concussion syndrome (PCS).

 POTS is a dysfunction of the autonomic nervous system, which causes the heart to race when you are sitting or standing.
-This condition often occurs after a physical trauma.
+This condition often occurs after physical trauma.

 POTS patients will usually experience symptoms of dizziness, headaches, light-headedness, or sometimes nausea.
-Patients may even feel their heart racing when they sit up or stand.
+Patients may even feel their hearts racing when they sit up or stand.
 Some patients may also experience chest pains — and these symptoms often worsen after exercise or other forms of exertion.